seerocode/mta-alerts-scraper/README.md

 This scraper was built to collect MTA alerts escalator and elevator outage data from 2018 to 2020.
 This data was scraped from the [MTA Alerts Archive](https://mymtaalerts.com/archive).

+Gothamist writes that only approximately 25% of the MTA's 472 subway stations are accessible with plans to make all stations 100% accessible by 2034.
+The data collected with this scraper will be used to explore the impact escalator and elevator outages have had across the MTA subway system.

 📝**NOTE:** *Elevator/escalator service alerts were only released starting 2018.*

 ## Project Status

+This research is currently in progress.

+**To-do:**

 - [x] 📔 Scrape MTA escalator and elevator outage alerts
-- [x] 🧹Standardize alerts data to include elevator/escalator ID
+- [x] 🧹 Standardize alerts data to include elevator/escalator ID
-- [ ] 🔪Extract station names from collected outage data
+- [ ] 🔪 Extract station names for each row in the collected outage data
-- [ ] ⏱Derive "time to repair" from collected outage data to understand how long an escalator/elevator remained out of service
+- [ ] ⏱ Derive "time to repair" from each outage to understand how long an escalator/elevator remained out of service (in total, on average, per station, etc.)
-- [ ] 🚊Merge ridership numbers from [turnstile data](http://web.mta.info/developers/turnstile.html)
+- [ ] 🚊 Merge ridership numbers from [turnstile data](http://web.mta.info/developers/turnstile.html) to explore possible connections between ridership and outages
-- [ ] 📍Map of where outages were experienced over time
-- [ ] 🧱Merge census data (demographics) for neighborhoods where these train stations are located
+- [ ] 🧱 Merge census data (demographics) for neighborhoods where these train stations are located
-- [ ] 📊Summary statistics and exploration
+- [ ] 📊 Summary statistics and exploration
+- [ ] 📍 Create map of where outages were experienced and which stations experience the longest average outages over time
-- [ ] 🪄Further analysis (TBD as project evolves)
+- [ ] 🪄 Further analysis (TBD as research evolves)

 ## Installation and Setup Instructions